DeepLink-org/transformers/docs/source/en/model_doc/xlm-roberta.md

 per-language performance; XLM-Ris very competitive with strong monolingual models on the GLUE and XNLI benchmarks.
 We will make XLM-R code, data, and models publicly available.*

-This model was contributed by [stefan-it](https://huggingface.co/stefan-it).
-The original code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/xlmr).

-## Usage tips
+Tips:

 - XLM-RoBERTa is a multilingual model trained on 100 different languages.
 Unlike some XLM multilingual models, it does not require `lang` tensors to understand which language is used, and should be able to determine the correct language from the input ids.
 - Uses RoBERTa tricks on the XLM approach, but does not use the translation language modeling objective.
 It only uses masked language modeling on sentences coming from one language.
+- This implementation is the same as RoBERTa.
+Refer to the [documentation of RoBERTa](roberta) for usage examples as well as the information relative to the inputs and outputs.

+This model was contributed by [stefan-it](https://huggingface.co/stefan-it).
+The original code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/xlmr).

 ## Resources